How Do Mortgages Work?

 - Not checking your credit.
 Knowing what’s in your credit report can help you understand your chances of getting approved.
 It’s also a good way to see if there are any reporting mistakes made on your credit profile (for example, it said you paid your credit card late when you didn’t) so you can quickly fix them.
 If your score is low, you should start making improvements right away.

-- Skipping pre-qualification and pre-approval.
-Being pre-qualified and pre-approved helps you understand how much home you can afford and which loan is best.
+- Skipping pre-approval.
+Being pre-approved helps you understand how much home you can afford and which loan is best.
 Keep in mind these aren’t guarantees you’ll be approved for a mortgage.

 - Not comparing your loan options.
 You most likely compare prices when making big purchases, like a laptop or washing machine, so why would you ignore comparing loans?
 Choose the loan that fits your income and budget, but make sure you know what options are out there before you pick.